Cybill Shepherd

-Cybill Lynne Shepherd (born February 18, 1950) is an American actress, singer and former model.
-Her film debut and breakthrough role came as Jacy Farrow in Peter Bogdanovich's coming-of-age drama The Last Picture Show (1971) alongside Jeff Bridges.
-She also had roles as Kelly in Elaine May's The Heartbreak Kid (1972), Betsy in Martin Scorsese's Taxi Driver (1976), and Nancy in Woody Allen's Alice (1990).
+Cybill Lynne Shepherd (born February 18, 1950) is an American actress, singer, and former model.
+Her film debut and breakthrough role came as Jacy Farrow in Peter Bogdanovich's coming-of-age drama The Last Picture Show (1971).
+Her collaborations with Bogdanovich continued with lead roles in the period piece Daisy Miller (1974), the musical At Long Last Love (1975), and the The Last Picture Show sequel Texasville (1990).
+She also had roles as Kelly in Elaine May's The Heartbreak Kid (1972), Betsy in Martin Scorsese's Taxi Driver (1976), Corinne Jeffries in the romantic fantasy comedy Chances Are (1989), and Nancy in Woody Allen's Alice (1990).

 On television, her first major role was as Colleen Champion in the one season of the night-time drama The Yellow Rose (1983).
 Shepherd played Madelyn Hayes on the detective comedy-drama Moonlighting (1985–1989) opposite Bruce Willis, for which she won two Golden Globes for Best Actress in a Television Series - Musical or Comedy out of three such nominations.
 She later starred as Cybill Sheridan on Cybill (1995–1998), for which she won her third Golden Globe Award as Best Actress in a Television Series - Musical or Comedy.
 Her later television roles included Phyllis Kroll on The L Word (2007–2009), Madeleine Spencer on Psych (2008–2013), Cassie in the television film The Client List (2010), and Linette Montgomery on The Client List (2012–2013).

-Early life and career
+Early life

 Shepherd was born February 18, 1950, in Memphis, Tennessee.
 She is the second of three children.
 She had an older sister, Terry, and has a younger brother, William.
 Cybill was named with a blend of her grandfather Cy and her father Bill's names.
 While attending East High School, Shepherd won the "Miss Teenage Memphis" title and represented the city at the 1966 Miss Teenage America pageant at age 16, where she won the congeniality award.
 She competed at the 1968 "Model of the Year" contest at age 18, resulting in fashion model assignments through high school and afterwards.